RAM Mounting of Devices on a Vintage Vespa

 Garmin ViRB

 This set-up would also work with a GoPro Hero series camera.
 The camera can be mounted forward or facing the rider depending on the type of shot desired.
-If someone wanted to get fancy a camera could be img_2039mounted on either side, one facing each way and later edited together for a really slick ride video.
+If someone wanted to get fancy a camera could be mounted on either side, one facing each way and later edited together for a really slick ride video.

 Parts Used: